markusrobertjonsson/condcoop/README.md

 # Cooperation in the face of disaster: Code for simulations
-Source code for the simulations in the paper "Cooperation in the face of disaster" by Marijane Luistro Jonsson and Markus Jonsson.
+This repository contains the Python source code for the simulations in the paper "Cooperation in the face of disaster" by Marijane Luistro Jonsson and Markus Jonsson.

 ## Description
 This is an agent-based simulation of a population of 4,000 players divided into 1,000 groups with four players in each group.